Keegan Swenson proves unstoppable at SBT GRVL

 While there was never a doubt in anyone’s mind that he could — or would — do it, Keegan Swenson still waited until 115 miles into the race to take a solo flyer to the finish line of SBT GRVL.

-Swenson finished the 142-mile gravel race in 5:57:10, a 19-minute improvement on his winning time last year.
-Czech rider Petr Vakoč hoped for redemption in Steamboat Springs after losing to Swenson in a sprint at Unbound Gravel, but the former WorldTour pro couldn’t match Swenson’s effort up the final climb out of Oak Creek.
+Swenson finished the 142-mile gravel race with a time of 5:57:10, a 19-minute improvement on his winning time last year.
+Czech rider Petr Vakoč was the second strongest rider on the day, following nearly all of Swenson’s attacks until he couldn’t match the Santa Cruz HTSQD rider’s effort on one of the late climbs.

-Alexey Vermeulen, who was second to Swenson at the Leadboat Trail 100 MTB race last week, rounded out the men’s podium.
+While Swenson’s dominance over the 142-miles and nearly 10,000 feet of climbing wasn’t a surprise, how early he tried to thin the herd was.
+Swenson launched his first attack less than five miles into the race, later saying that it was partly in response to the bad taste left in his mouth by the racing tactics employed by some riders in last year’s race.

+“Last year it was pretty negative racing and I didn’t find it super fun,” he said “I figured if I went early we could get a few guys to go.
+I figured we could roll and maybe that would be the move or at the very least there would be another group chasing and then eventually it would come back together but at least it would be more of a select group than like 60 or 70.
+That’s just kinda stressful racing when the pack is that big, so it’s nice to kinda make it hard.
+Petr was down to push the pace, we worked well together, everyone was willing to push and ride hard today.”

 SBT GRVL men’s top 10